 CTS staff can offer you a HD panoramic camera for use in the Classroom or a meeting room to capture a wide-angle video shot.
 This allows the remote participant to see an entire class, or up to 4 people sitting at a table.
 CTS can also provide a high quality echo cancelling microphone to complement the camera.
 Equipment on an AV cart will brought into the classroom or meeting room and setup by CTS Staff.
-We will even assist you to get connected to your contacts on Skype!

 - Video and audio quality variable - depending on internet conditions.
 Multiple participants can join (eg. in Skype).

 - Wide-angle camera available to capture students in the classroom or 4 people sitting side-by-side at a table.

 - Chat feature.

 - Mobile - can be done in nearly any room.